ducshntrong/FoodRecipeApp/README.md

 - Coroutines : do some code in the background.
 - view binding : instead of inflating views manually view binding will take care of that.
 - Glide : Catch images and load them in imageView.
-- Firebase : User can register an account, CRUD
+- Firebase : User can register an account, CRUD recipes